Chapter 2:

 Even though the stone lit up… He didn’t pass?
 The recruits shuffled forward as her eyes drifted to the next-in-line.
 It was Fiann’s turn.

-He was shoved forward, but managed one last, brave-faced look at her.
-He approached the altar and took the gem with trembling hands.
+Fiann managed one last, brave look at her before being shoved forward.
+He approached the altar and took the gem with shaky hands.
 He exhaled, held his breath, and squeezed his eyes shut…

-Fiann opened his eyes, looking from his own hand to the stone.
-Guards roughly pulled him away, herding him into the line of infantry.
-He looked back at Laufa again, all semblance of bravery gone.
+Fiann opened his eyes and stared back at the stone.
+The guards roughly pulled him away.
+He looked back at Laufa again, any bit of bravery he had gone.

 “Step forward.”

 The gem was pressed into her hand.
-Its surface felt smooth and alien.
-She stared at the obsidian slab in front of her, her own reflection warped and elongated.
-A face she didn’t even recognise.
-Her gaze darted between the hungry eyes of the men surrounding her, the massive stone walls, a beautiful blue sky that reminded her of home.
-Earth, not this layer of hell she was trapped in.
+Its surface felt smooth, completely alien.
+She stared at the obsidian slab in front of her.
+It was glossy, dotted by hundreds of tiny holes.
+Her own reflection was warped, a face she didn’t even recognise.
+Her gaze darted between the bloodthirsty eyes of the men surrounding her, the massive stone walls, and a beautiful blue sky that reminded her of home.
+Earth, not whatever layer of hell she was trapped in.

 “Illumine,” the man commanded.

-I don’t know how to.
-Will they kill me if I fail?
-It’s not fair.
+What does that even mean!?
+Will you kill me if I can’t?
+This isn’t fair.
 You can’t just drop me into this world and expect me to work magic.
-It’s not fair at all.
+This isn’t fair at all.

-A strange sensation coursed first from her fingers, into her chest.
-Her reflection seemed to distort.
-A sharp sting pricked her brain as her thoughts became a whirlwind.
-The smell of a room she didn’t recognise.
+A strange sensation coursed through Laufa, first from her fingers, then into her chest.
+Her reflection seemed to distort and her thoughts became a whirlwind.
+There was the smell of a room she didn’t recognise.
 The tug of a small hand on a sleeve.
-She tried to form a sentence in her mind, but all she could produce was a jumble of words and names that meant nothing.
+She tried to form a sentence in her head, but all she could come up with was a jumble of words and names that didn’t mean anything.
 Would the real Laufa have known what to do?
 What would she do?
 What am I supposed to do!?

-Soon, the light began to fade.
-The onlookers turned away, losing interest.
+Soon, the light began to fade and the onlookers turned away.
 The man overseeing the test narrowed his eyes.
 Ah, no, no.

-Her heart pounded in her chest.
+Her heart pounded.
 The spark flickered violently, like an out-of-control fire.
-I don’t want to die here.
+I don’t want to die here!

 She threw her entire weight onto the obsidian.
 It exploded with light, branching out into hundreds of glowing lines.
-They illuminated the obsidian’s perforated surface.
-The current that had travelled up her arm felt like boiling water in her veins.
-The ache in her head had grown into an overwhelming pain behind her eyes.
-Her breath hitched, it was too intense to function.
-She could hear nothing, except for a low, crackling thrum as the obsidian itself shifted between a deep black and a bright blue reflection.
+They illuminated the obsidian’s speckled surface.
+The current that’d travelled up her arm felt like boiling water in her veins, and her headache had grown into a stinging pain behind her eyes.
+Her breath hitched, the pain was too intense to function.
+She couldn’t hear anything except for a low crackling as the slab itself shifted between a deep black and a bright, blue glare.
 She squeezed her eyelids shut.
-Time passed, seconds or minutes, she couldn’t tell, then, the light vanished.
+Time passed, seconds or minutes, she couldn’t tell, then, she felt the light vanish.

 “Bearer.”

 What?
 Her eyes fluttered open.
-The man’s expression had shifted from an indifferent frown, to something she couldn’t fully understand.
-Before she could even process it, a hand clawed her wrist.
+The man’s expression had changed from an indifferent frown into something she couldn’t fully understand.
+Before she could even process it, a hand grabbed her wrist.
 Her feet tripped over each other as she was dragged away from the altar, and away from the other recruits.
-Her gaze wandered to them, as Fiann’s mouth hung open in shock.
+Her gaze wandered to them as Fiann’s mouth hung open in shock.

 “LAUFA!”